-- A variable with local scope can be accessed only within the function/block that it is created in. - When a variable is created inside the function/block, the variable becomes local to it. - A local variable only exists while the function is executing. - The formal arguments are also local to function.
+- A variable with local scope can be accessed only within the function that it is created in. - When a variable is created inside the function the variable becomes local to it. - A local variable only exists while the function is executing. - The formal parameters are also local to function.